Zasilkovna/magento2/README.md

 **PHP compatibility** — see the PHP Compatibility Checks section above.

-**Malware scan** (the only check CI does not cover; Adobe runs the final scan within EQP, this is a best-effort pre-check).
+**Malware scan** (CI covers it too, as the `malware-scan` job; Adobe runs the final scan within EQP, this is a best-effort pre-check).
 Two tools are used, mirroring Adobe: ClamAV antivirus and YARA with a community ruleset for PHP malware/webshells.

 For ClamAV the quickest way is Docker — identical on every OS, no local install, the image ships an up-to-date signature database: